NUPulmonary/Doublehit_Human_scRNA_Analysis/README.md

 ```
 ![](resources/AM_tsne1.png)

-We do not see batch effects from individual studies:
+We did not see batch effects from individual studies:
 ![](resources/AM_tsne2.png)

-However, cluster 3 and 0 include activated macrophage characterized by SPP1 and CCL3, lack of FABP4 expression.
-We removed these two clusters from our analysis and reclustered the data.
+However, cluster 3 and 0 included activated macrophage characterized by SPP1 and CCL3 and lack of FABP4 expression.
+We removed these two clusters from our analysis and re-clustered the data.
 ![](resources/AM_tsne3.png)

 ```